BrandonHalig/stagewood-assignment/README.md

 Step 2.)
-Upload build files to cPanel Server:
+Upload Build Files to cPanel Server:

     Using the application build files, send them to a zip file Open file manager on cPanel and open the public_html folder